CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 ## RadGrad Strengths
 Personally these are the three biggest strengths of Radgrad that I found while using the system:
-1.It provides the student/user with most and if not all of the things they need to build their portfolio/skills.
+* It provides the student/user with most and if not all of the things they need to build their portfolio/skills.
 (A one stop shop)

 RadGrad provides students with reviews of courses, an academic planner, and opportunities such as internships tailored to their interests.
 I think that RadGrad minimizes the need to google reviews on courses and opportunities.
 It allows students to get it done all in one place.

-2.It provides goals for students to achieve.
+* It provides goals for students to achieve.

 I think that RadGrad removes the guesswork, of having to figure out how many internships or clubs are enough to be a good candidate for jobs in the future.
 Radgrad provides students with this information through ICE points.

-3.RadGrad is easy to use.
+* RadGrad is easy to use.

 In general Radgrad is an easy application to use.
 I like that I don’t have to look at a tutorial to use the website.